NSLS-II-BMM/BeamlineManual/docs/proposal.rst

 + If you are measuring a dopant, state the concentration of the dopant.
 + If you are measuring a low concentration sample |nd| for example the amount of arsenic in a natural sample |nd| provide an estimate of the concentration.
-Even better, do elemental analysis of an aloquat in the electron microscope or with ICP.
+Even better, do elemental analysis of an aliquot in the electron microscope or with ICP.
-+ If you are measuring a thin film sample, state the thickness of the sample and the areal dimensions of the sample.
++ If you are measuring a thin film sample, state the substrate material, the thickness of the sample, and the areal dimensions of the sample.
 + If you have a matrix of sample conditions |nd| for example a range of dopants, a range of absorption edges, and a range of annealing conditions |nd| do the math.
-Tell the reader how many XAS emasurements are required.
+Tell the reader how many XAS measurements are required.
 + Make sensible estimates about your time requirements.
 Be prepared to prioritize your samples if you are unable to get the full time you request.